jzmiller1/public-django-app-template/README.rst

 ----------------------

-Using this template ensures that your Python package behaves like all of the other Django apps at Opus 10, all the way from local development to documentation to production deployment.
+Using this template ensures that your Python package behaves like all of the other Django apps at jzmiller1, all the way from local development to documentation to production deployment.
 Having all of our Django apps set up, documented, and deployed in similar ways decreases the cognitive load for others using, fixing, and maintaining your tool.

-Using this template also ensures your package is kept up to date with changes at Opus 10, such as when we upgrade Python to newer versions or potentially switch to a different packaging index.
+Using this template also ensures your package is kept up to date with changes at jzmiller1, such as when we upgrade Python to newer versions or potentially switch to a different packaging index.